dimamik/torus/README.md

 1. **3rd Party Engines/Providers**: Utilizes external services or software specifically designed for optimized and scalable search capabilities, such as Elasticsearch or Algolia.

+## Optimizations and relevance

+Torus is designed to be as efficient and relevant as possible from the start.
+But handling large datasets and complex search queries tends to be tricky.
+The best way to combine these two to achieve the best result is to:

+1. Create a query that returns as relevant results as possible (by tweaking the options of search function).
+If there is any option missing - feel free to open an issue/contribute back with it, or implement it manually using fragments.
+2. Test its performance on real production data - maybe it's good enough already?
+3. If it's not:
+   - See optimization sections for your search type in `Torus` docs
+   - Inspect your query using `Torus.QueryInspector.tap_substituted_sql/3` or `Torus.QueryInspector.tap_explain_analyze/3`
+   - According to the above SQL - add indexes for the queried rows/vectors

+## Debugging your queries

+Torus offers a few helpers to debug, explain, and analyze your queries before using them on production.
+See `Torus.QueryInspector` for more details.

 ## Torus support

 For now, Torus supports pattern match, similarity, and full-text search, with plans to expand support further.
 These docs will be updated with more examples on which search type to choose and how to make them more performant (by adding indexes or using specific functions).

-## Debugging your queries

-Torus offers a few helpers to debug, explain, and analyze your queries before using them on production.
-See `Torus.QueryInspector` for more details.

 <!-- MDOC -->